molly-harper/CSSE4011-Amber-FinalProject/Milestone/ProjectDescription.md

 ### Mobile Node
 The healthcare professional will act as the mobile node, retriving the health data from the stationary node(s) (the patient) and then relay this information for analysis (to the base node).
+Within the mobile node, there will be an immediate response indicator that will assess the data and trigger a buzzer and led (actuator) in situatons where immediate care is required (ie. irregular heart rate or low oxygen levels).

 ### Stationary Node
 The patient will be the stationary node and will be equiped with a variety of sensors that track and store data for the period of thime between data collection.
 These sensors include: